 5.7.
 Not fit any roof or bike rack or any tow bar nor allow anyone else to do so.
 If these are already fitted you must not (nor allow anyone to) modify them.
 You must not fit winter tyres (nor allow anyone to do so) or make any other modifications to the Vehicle without our prior written consent.
 You will be responsible (even if we give consent) for any damage caused by the fitting of winter tyres or subsequent exchange to normal tyres or for any other modification.

 5.8.
 Not smoke in the Vehicle nor allow anybody else to do so.
-If we reasonably think that smoking has happened in the Vehicle you must pay our cleaning fees which are described in section 9 (What are the other fees / charges that I may have to pay?) below.
+If we reasonably think that smoking has happened in the Vehicle you must pay our Special cleaning / valet charge which is described in section 9 (What are the other fees / charges that I may have to pay?) below.

 5.9.
 Refill the Vehicle with the correct type of fuel.
 If unsuitable fuel is added then you will be responsible for all reasonable expenses incurred by us in the repair of any damage that may be caused to the Vehicle which will be calculated in accordance with the rules described in section 12 (Damage to the Vehicle) below.